2022 Serbian local elections: Sečanj

+Nebojša Meljanac of the Progressives was chosen as mayor when the new assembly convened.

 Smederevska Palanka

+An election was held for the Municipal Assembly of Smederevska Palanka due to the expiry of the term of the previous assembly elected in 2018.

 In Smederevska Palanka, GIK confirmed the SNS ballot list on 16 February.
 It confirmed the SPS–JS list on 18 February, and on the same day, it also proclaimed the list led by NS.
 On 5 March, the SRS ballot list was confirmed, and a day later the NS ballot list was proclaimed by the City Election Commission.
 On 11 March, the People's Front and ZS ballot lists were confirmed.
 SSP stated in early March that their ballot list was declined by the City Election Commission, with the president of the City Election Commission stating that the commission does not have a quorum.
 Its ballot list was confirmed later on 6 March.

 In the municipality of Smederevska Palanka, there were 39,932 eligible citizens that were able to vote in the local election.
 The local City Election Commission reported that the turnout was 58%.
 According to the results, the Serbian Progressive Party won 34 seats and followed by them, the coalition around the Party of Freedom and Justice, SPS–JS coalition, and the People's Party have won 4 seats, the Healthy Serbia won two seats, and the People's Front won one seat.

+Incumbent mayor Nikola Vučen of the Serbian Progressive Party was confirmed for another term in office after the election.

+Future parliamentarian Nenad Milojičić was re-elected to the assembly from the lead position on the People's Party list.
+He joined the breakaway People's Movement of Serbia in 2023.

+Užice: Sevojno

+An election was held for the Municipal Assembly of Sevojno due to the expiry of the term of the previous assembly elected in 2018.